 Track Card Activity Log

 The updates to the card details and card movements can be tracked in the Activity log.
 Click the Card Title on the card and then click the Activity Log tab in the Edit Card view.
 The log is listed in the descending chronological order of Date and Timestamp.
-The log includes card updates such as Current Owner updated, comments added, Item moved from Develop#In Progress to Develop#Done, and events such as blocking of the card, updating a ToDo and attaching a file.
+The log includes card updates such as Current Owner updated, comments added, card moved from one column to another, and events such as blocking of the card, updating a ToDo, and attaching a file.
 It also shows who performed the card activity.
-The Activity Log is also available in the Detail view of the card on clicking the Card Id.

 Track Card Movement History and Analytics